 There are many other form of Breath Work that have emerged over the last few decades.
 These include but are not limited to: Vivation, Integrative Breathwork, Transformational Breathwork, Shamanic Breathwork and Zen Yoga Breathwork.
-All forms of breathwork therapy are centered on the act of breathing in and out.
-But each model incorporates its own breathwork exercises.
+All forms of breathwork therapy are centred on the act of breathing inwards and outwards.
+But each model incorporates its own particular exercises.
 Overall, breathwork exercises involve deep, focused breathing that lasts for an extended period of time.
 Some examples include continuous circular breathing, immersion in water and connected breath.

 Breath Work: Spiritual Practice and Scientific Evidence